tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 It is RECOMMENDED that the labels for external identities be selected so that they do not provide additional information about the identity of the user.
-For instance, if the label includes an e-mail address, then this trivially identifies the user.
+For instance, if the label includes an e-mail address, then this trivially identifies the user to a passive attacker (unlike the client's Certificate, which is encrypted).
 There are a number of potential ways to avoid this risk, including (1) using random identity labels (2) pre-encrypting the identity under a key known to the server or (3) using the Hello Encrypted Client Hello {{?I-D.ietf-tls-esni}} extension.